Mezzzanine/data_analyst_portfolio/README.md

       3. Add a new table Country Name and Lookup a country name from the table using `XLOOKUP` function
 5. Create a dashboard
     1. Create multiple charts and slicers to be able to filter the data according to business needs

+## Cleaning data using SQL

+### Purpose of the project

+1. Prepare data to be able to work with them in a database
+2. Showcase wide range of

+### Related Resources